trepmal/Insights/readme.txt

 Insights allows you to do all this using dynamic AJAX interface which loads the relevant information to your post in just a few seconds.

-Plugin by Vladimir Prelovac.
-Looking for <a href="http://www.prelovac.com/vladimir/services">WordPress Consultant</a>?

 == Changelog ==

 = 2 =